-Elon Musk’s resume (all on one page)
+Elon Musk’s one page resume

 A prolific entrepreneur, philanthropist, inventor, engineer, and Twitter provocateur, Elon Musk is one of the most notable businessmen of the 21st century.

 With a variety of projects ranging from solar technology, to automotives, to space travel, the idea that you could condense Elon’s diverse career into a single, short page seems absurd.

 Our free-to-use resume builder can make you a resume in as little as 5 minutes.
 Just pick the template you want, and our software will format everything for you.

 However, we at Resume Genius love a good challenge.

 To demonstrate that anyone (seriously, anyone) can maintain a resume length of one page, we crafted a custom resume for Elon Musk.
 In a single page, we summarize Elon’s key career achievements from the past 20 years, the notable skills on his resume, and his most impressive awards.